ITV Wales & West: Identity

 When Granada and Carlton introduced national ITV1 branding to all stations in England and Wales on 28 October 2002, the HTV channel identity ceased to be used for presentation.
 It was replaced by the on-screen name ITV1 Wales and ITV1 West of England.
 ITV1 Wales still used a variation of the generic theme, with the name Wales consistently present under the ITV1 logo.
 ITV1 West of England's regional identity was gradually phased out from 2002 onward.
 Originally, prior to regional programming, an ident featuring the celebrity package was used, with an ITV1 logo placed above a small West of England caption to the left of the screen.
 On 1 December 2003, the regional idents changed to four coloured cubes are seen dotted around a regional scene, with an ITV1 logo and ITV1 for the West of England caption in the bottom right corner.
 This was replaced on 1 November 2004 by a national ident, consisting of three small ITV cubes above a large '1' cube, with the caption West below.
-This was one of the last idents for ITV West, as regional idents were abandoned soon after, with the exception of Wales.
+This was one of the last idents for ITV West, as regional idents were abandoned soon after, with the exception of Wales until 2013.
 The HTV brand was retained for local news programmes until Granada and Carlton merged on 2 February 2004 to create ITV plc.
 The Carlton name also appeared on endboards from 2001 until 2004, when it was replaced by a generic ITV Wales or ITV West endboard.